Robust Non-Linear Feedback Coding via Power-Constrained Deep Learning: Feedback Coding Methodology

 where $\text{GRU}_i$ represents a functional form of GRU processing at layer $i$ and ${\bf s}_i[k] \in \mathbb{R}^{N_{\text{s},i}}$ is the state vector obtained by $\text{GRU}_i$ at time $k$, where $i=1,2$ and $k=1,...,N$.
 For the initial conditions, we assume ${\bf s}_i[-1]={\bf 0}$, $i=1,2$.

-\eqref{eq:s1}-\eqref{eq:s2} can be represented as a functional form of the state propagation-based encoding in \eqref{eq:func_h}.
+Equations \eqref{eq:s1}-\eqref{eq:s2} can be represented as a functional form of the state propagation-based encoding in \eqref{eq:func_h}.
 By defining the overall state vector as ${\bf s}[k] = [{\bf s}_1[k], {\bf s}_2[k]]$, we obtain ${\bf s}[k] = h({\bf b}, z[k-1], {\bf s}[k-1])$, where $h$ implies the process of two layers of GRUs in \eqref{eq:s1}-\eqref{eq:s2}.
 Note that ${\bf s}[k]$ propagates over time through the GRUs by incorporating the current input information into its state.
-Because the bit stream ${\bf b}$ with length $K$ is handled as a \textit{block} to generate transmit signals with any length $N$, our method is flexible enough to support any coding rate $r$, unlike the prior approach~\cite{kim2018deepcode} that only appears to support $r=1/3$.
+Because the bit stream ${\bf b}$ with length $K$ is handled as a \textit{block} to generate transmit signals with any length $N$, our method is flexible enough to support any coding rate $r$, unlike the prior approach~\cite{kim2018deepcode} that only appears to support~$r=1/3$.

-\textbf{Non-linear layer.} We consider that only the state vector at the last layer, i.e., ${\bf s}_2[k]$, is taken as an input to the non-linear layer.
+\textbf{Non-linear layer.} We adopt an additional non-linear layer at the output of the GRUs.
+The state vector at the last layer of the GRUs, i.e., ${\bf s}_2[k]$, is taken as an input to this additional non-linear layer.
 Formally, we can represent the process of the non-linear layer as

 where ${\bf w}_e \in \mathbb{R}^{N_{\text{s},2}}$ and ${b}_e \in \mathbb{R}$ are the trainable weights and biases, respectively, and $\phi: \mathbb{R} \to \mathbb{R}$ is an activation function (hyperbolic tangent).